Military strategy: Interwar

 Technological change had an enormous effect on strategy, but little effect on leadership.
 The use of telegraph and later radio, along with improved transport, enabled the rapid movement of large numbers of men.
 One of Germany's key enablers in mobile warfare was the use of radios, where these were put into every tank.
 However, the number of men that one officer could effectively control had, if anything, declined.
 The increases in the size of the armies led to an increase in the number of officers.
 Although the officer ranks in the US Army did swell, in the German army the ratio of officers to total men remained steady.

 World War II

 Interwar Germany had as its main strategic goals the reestablishment of Germany as a European great power and the complete annulment of the Versailles treaty of 1919.
 After Adolf Hitler and the Nazi party took power in 1933, Germany's political goals also included the accumulation of Lebensraum ("Living space") for the Germanic "race" and the elimination of communism as a political rival to Nazism.
-The destruction of European Jewry, while not strictly a strategic objective, was a political goal of the Nazi regime linked to the vision of a German-dominated Europe, and especially to the Generalplan Ost for a depopulated east which Germany could colonize.
+The destruction of World Jewry, while not strictly a strategic objective, was a political goal of the Nazi regime linked to the vision of a German-dominated Europe, and especially to the Generalplan Ost for a depopulated east which Germany could colonize.